mohanadelamin/vsphere_single_pavm_skillet/README.md

 1- Import this repo into your panhandler.

-2- Run the skillet and fill the following fields:
+2- Run the skillet and fill the following fields and click submit (Make sure to add quotes if the value will contain space):
 * "user"  - description = "vSphere user name"
 * "password"  - description = "vSphere password"
 * "vsphere_server"  - description = "vCenter server FQDN or IP"